reddit/devvit/README.md

 ## Contributing to the Devvit public repo

 Reddit has a number of open source projects that developers are invited to contribute to in our GitHub repo.
-The Developer Platform has several [first-party example apps](https://github.com/reddit/devvit/tree/main/packages/apps) open for contribution.
+The Developer Platform has several [first-party example apps](https://github.com/reddit/devvit/tree/main/packages/apps) and the [developer documentation](https://github.com/reddit/devvit-docs) open for contribution.
 There's also a [public issue board](https://github.com/reddit/devvit/issues) that tracks feature requests and bugs.
 All feedback is welcome!

 ## Contributor License Agreement